 It was with this in mind that the Soviet Union decided they’d need to equip their space stations for more than just taking pictures of the earth below.
 Instead, they wanted to be sure their orbital habitats could fight whatever the Americans threw their way.

 The decision was made to base this new secret space cannon on the 23-millimeter gun utilized by their supersonic bomber, the Tupolev Tu-22 Blinder.
-For its new purpose as the world’s first true space cannon, the Soviet government looked to the Moscow-based KB Tochmash design bureau that was already responsible for a number of successful aviation weapons platforms.
+For its new purpose as the world’s first true space cannon, the Soviet government looked to the Moscow-based KB Tochmash design bureau which was already responsible for a number of successful aviation weapons platforms.

 Engineer Aleksandr Nudelman and his team at KB Tochmash changed the design of the cannon to utilize smaller 14.5-millimeter rounds that could engage targets at distances of up to two miles with a blistering rate of fire of somewhere between 950 and 5,000 rounds per minute (depending on the source you read).
 According to reports made public after the fall of the Soviet Union, the cannon successfully punctured a metal gas can from over a mile away during ground testing.